2 Jane Street, Suite 505

 Children’s DentistryYour child’s baby teeth are guides for their permanent smile.
 They need special care and treatment because of how easily decay can spread at this stage of life.
-Experts recommend that you bring your little ones for their first dental visit between one and two years of age.
+Our pediatric dentists in Toronto recommend that you bring your little ones for their first dental visit between one and two years of age.
 With gentle care and a caring team of providers, these happy visits will form a favourable impression in both their smile as well as their mind.

 Teaching Your Children Good Oral Health PracticesFrom an early age, your child should be taught the importance of maintaining good oral health.
 Here are a few ways you can start out by helping your child set themselves up for a healthy smile:

 - Be the example for your child.
 It’s what grown-ups do, and your child will want to imitate you.

 - When the first tooth erupts, clean it with a soft cloth.
 When back teeth come in, use a soft toothbrush.

 - Make cleaning your child’s teeth a daily routine.

 - Floss the baby molars.
 At about age eight or nine, your child should have the dexterity to floss.
 Show him or her how to do it.